mcroteau/Architect/small-town-secrecy/README.md

 Brent Renfrew
 Bobby Knapp

+Here are the people to look out for their enactors:
+Ty Witt
+Ethan Allen
+Matt Morely
+Damon Smith

+The person in charge of these people is Army, connected to Aidon?
+Who is connected to Stacia, who is connected to someone connected to Karen Wilken, Karen Wilken to her father

 Forgive me if for this post but I am without answers.
 I have something on me where people can see what I do and see 24/7 and they wont leave.
 These people are in Washington, Oregon, Idaho and Montana or somewhere else entirely... maybe off outside the United States like the UAE.
 If anyone knows anything about this, please message me.
 It is secret secret.
 People that don't have Facebook accounts should be in question like a I believe I have been profiled as a homosexual and I love black people, a bad combination.
 Years 1982 - now.
 Yellow and blue.

+May 28 2015 dont pay attention to what you just heard this is mikecroteau May 28th midnight Tamari Storeyharden
+May 28th James Clapper was attacked by Ray Ordierno after he attacked Ross Pero Follow me can you
+There was a former
+I talked with former Director of CIA Leon Panetta, he gave me 2 minutes if that I worked with another former Director of CIA, John Obrennan that was me mike croteau

+I talked with Chuck Hagel while downtown near the police department.
+He sent someone to give me a Sprite.
+He confessed that his group was overrun and Ashton Carter stepped in

+I dealt with Michelle Obama while staying at Arty Richmond's place Semployee of c-cor from United Kingdom Samantha Goldie, I called FBI 50 times, James Comey sent someone to posture while at a McDonalds

+So I walked around Reno for about 3 months homeless or without a home.
+I spent time just about everywhere.
+I got trespassed from every hotel and casino in 2016.
+They dicapitated an african american in front of me They decapitated Lisa Murkowski MY NAME IS MIKE CROTEAU

+They "fake hurt" Elizabeth Warren, that was me at a burger king